prezoserver/docs/specification-1.0-draft.md

 http(s)://\<server\>:\<port\>/\<document root\>/prezo/js/prezo.js
 http(s)://\<server\>:\<port\>/\<document root\>/prezo/js/csrf.js

-The directory /\<document root\>/prezo/support/ and any of its subdirectories and files should not be accessible from a client.
-Any attempt to access its subdirectories and files should result in an HTTP response with status code of 404 (Not Found).
+The directory /\<document root\>/prezo/support/ and any of its sub-directories and files should not be accessible from a client.
+Any attempt to access its sub-directories and files should result in an HTTP response with status code of 404 (Not Found).

 #### 2.4 base.html